Welcome To The

 Franklin County Master Gardeners

 The Master Gardener program provides intense home horticulture training to individuals who then volunteer in their communities.
 Master Gardeners receive many hours of training in botany, soil science, plant propagation, pest management, pesticide usage, vegetable and ornamental gardening, plant and weed identification, pruning and other horticulture related subjects.
 In exchange, Master Gardeners donate back to local communities by answering questions, coordinating community events, and planting educational and therapeutic gardens.
-If you would like the opportunity to become a Master Gardener, please contact the Extension office to sign up for the 2014 training to be held in January/February.
+If you would like the opportunity to become a Master Gardener, please contact the Extension office.